Training and events

 Scroll down.
 To enrol on the course, select the enrol button, then press ok.
 Once enrolled, this course will appear on your Homepage next time you log in.

-If you are a researcher, you will also need to do the 'Data Protection in Research' course.
+If you are a researcher, you will also need to do the 'Data Protection for Research' course.

-Both courses can also be found by searching for 'DP training' through the search function.
+Both courses can also be found by searching for the course names through the search function.

 Every attempt has been made to ensure this course is as accessible as possible in line with the Web Content Accessibility Guidelines version 2.
 However, if for any reason related to a disability you are unable to complete this online training, please contact the Data Protection Officer on firstname.lastname@example.org or phone 0131 651 4114 to arrange an alternative method of delivery.